-Our Board has adopted a Code of Business Conduct and Ethics (Code) for all our employees, executive officers and Directors, including our Chair, Chief Executive Officer and senior financial officers.
+Our Board has adopted a Code of Business Conduct and Ethics (Code) for all our employees, executive officers and Directors.
 A copy of this Code may be viewed at our corporate website, hibbett.com, under the heading "Investor Relations."
 The contents of any amendments to the Code are also displayed on our website in lieu of filing them on Form 8-K. In addition, a printed copy of our Code will be provided to any stockholder upon request submitted to Investor Relations at our address listed elsewhere in this Proxy Statement.